 Colleges For Students With Low SAT Scores – Try The ACT

-Few students actually realise that, in terms of how it bolsters your application, the ACT is just as strong as the SAT.
+Few students actually realize that, in terms of how it bolsters your application, the ACT is just as strong as the SAT.
 Admissions teams like tests of all kinds, and if you’ve performed poorly on the SAT, you should consider taking the ACT.
-The ACT is actually not a standardised test like the SAT (hurrah!), and is instead based on your coursework.
+The ACT is actually not a standardized test like the SAT (hurrah!) and is instead based on your coursework.
 For this reason, a lot of students see it as a preferable alternative to the SAT, and students who score lowly on the SAT actually score highly on the ACT.
 For more info, you can check www.act.org.

 The good thing about college admissions teams is that they’re really willing to overlook your low SAT score as long as you give them something else to shout about.
 You can do this with your personal statement, which you can use to explain and clarify your low score, as well as going into brief detail about how you will perform better at college.
 Your personal statement needs to be concise, and it needs to objectively put forward your case.
 If you have some experience that is linked to your course – such as an internship – include it in your personal statement.
 Remember to keep it short and compelling.